 The face of healthcare and medicine as we know it, is set to change forever as scientists learn more about how our genes contribute to health and disease.
+The swift progress and seemingly endless discovery of new applications in the genetics is turning the human genome into the ‘blockchain of healthcare’.
 The goal of genetic testing and genetic screening is to identify changes in chromosomes, genes or proteins to confirm or rule out a suspected genetic condition, to assist in determining the likelihood that a patient could develop or pass on a genetic disorder or to predict a patient’s response to therapy.
 Essentially, genetic testing and screening is used as a tool to detect the gene variants associated with a specific disease or health condition.
 Genetic testing and screening can also be done for non-clinical uses such as paternity testing and forensics.
-In the field of reproductive health, genetic testing and screening is often done to screen embryos used in in vitro fertilization, foetuses and new-born babies for genetic defects.
+In the field of reproductive health, genetic testing and screening is often done to screen embryos used in in vitro fertilisation, foetuses and new-born babies for genetic defects.
 At present, more than 2000 genetic tests are in use, with additional tests being developed continuously and the variety of tests expanding rapidly.

 However, making a baby is largely pot-luck and this is where genetic testing and genetic screening is useful.
 Everyone hopes for healthy children and advances in genetic testing are resulting in more couples opting for IVF to ensure this.
 More and more couples undergoing IVF will opt for genetic screening of their embryos before implantation.
 While the field of genetics promises major advances in human health, it is important to ensure that healthcare practitioners act in an ethically responsible manner.
 Genetic testing and screening are voluntary and there are benefits, risks and limitations to a particular test, the decision about whether to be tested is a personal and complex one for all patients.